hasinoorit/formstruct/README.md

    // ✅ Correct: String will be coerced to number const schema = { age: { type: "number" } };
    ```

+## 🚫 Limitations

+FormStruct is designed to be a lightweight form data parser, not a full schema validator.
+Here are some important limitations to be aware of:

+### Compound Schema Types (anyOf/oneOf/allOf)

+- For primitive types (string, number, boolean), the parser will use the first schema from anyOf/oneOf/allOf
+- For object/array types, it attempts to match the first schema based on property names
+- If no matching schema is found for an object/array, the field will not be transformed

+### Object Initialization

+- Child objects are only initialized when at least one of their properties is present in the form data
+- Default values in nested objects won't trigger object initialization if no form data is provided for that object path
+- Nested default values are only applied when their parent object is initialized by form data

+### Validation

+- FormStruct does not perform schema validation
+- It only handles data transformation according to the schema types

+💡 **Tip**: For conditional validation, transform the data before passing it to a validator (FormData → FormStruct → Transform → Validate)

+### Type Coercion

+- Basic type coercion is performed (string to number/boolean)
+- Complex type coercion (e.g., string to date) is not supported
+- Custom formats are not validated

 ## 🔄 Version Compatibility